 Want to design visual graphics for blogs, articles, or reports?
 Want to grab your audience’s attention for a promotional poster?
 Want to create infographics and make graphs?
 Are you a student who wants to create a beautiful resume?
 Want to design your business logo or card?
 Album Cover?
 Lesson Plan?
 Calendar?
 You will be surprised how much you can do with Canva.

 Canva is a simple tool.
 You do not have to have the expertise of a pro to be able to design graphic content.
 Canva’s design UI is powerful and simple.
 It requires no training and or before-hand design knowledge whatsoever.

 It is simple enough for a newbie designer to experiment and learn.
 Also, Canva app has just enough feature depth for intermediate and pro designers to take advantage of.
 This makes it a great place for designers of all kinds in general.

 2. Ready to use Templates

 It is as good as it gets.
 Canva templates stand head and shoulders above the rest of the online design tools.
 Canva’s free plan oﬀers 8000+ free templates, which is greater than what some other tools oﬀer for their paid subscribers.
 There are diverse templates for every event and occasion.
-They are grouped and categorised by occasion.
+They are grouped and categorized by occasion.
 On the highest level, they are

 - Social Media – Contains all kinds of social media graphic templates.
 Facebook posts and covers, Instagram posts and stories, Twitter cover, Canva infographics, YouTube thumbnails and more.
 It is considered one of the best platforms for social media promotions.